Kuper-xx/kuper-xx.github.io/_posts/2024-03-12-A-Way-To-Learn-Math-With-AI.md

 ## [](#header-2)Second step - preparation

 Here we all have to learn to use this libraries and do handwork or... just...
-Use AI, for this task I used a new version of Claude 3, to be clear `Claude 3 Opus` and just ask for me to create a python code using MANIM Library to create a video of a simple explanation of what is it an integral.
+Use AI, for this task I used a new version of Claude 3, to be clear `Claude 3 Opus` and I just asked to the AI that create for me a python code using MANIM Library to create a video of a simple explanation of what is it an integral.

 The answer of Claude 3 Opus was this code: